 Questions about this site?
 Contact Craig Faulhaber (352) 732-1225

-Meeting minutes and presentations from the October 30, 2012, meeting of the Southeast Florida Scrub Working Group are now available in the Scrub Working Groups folder.
+Presentations from the Southeast Florida Scrub Ecoysystem Working Group's October 22nd meeting are available in the Scrub Working Groups folder.

 The results of a recent survey examining challenges to management that benefits scrub-jays can be found in the Shared Documents folder.